-Bachelor of Education in Foundation Phase Teaching

-Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Computer Science Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Economic and Management Sciences

-Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Language Education Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Mathematics Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Natural Sciences Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Technology
+Bachelor of Education in Foundation Phase Teaching Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Computer Science Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Economic and Management Sciences Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Language Education Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Mathematics Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Nathematics Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Natural Sciences Bachelor of Education in Senior Phase and FET Teaching: Specialisation: Natural Sciences

-8. THE FOLLOWING ADVANCED DIPLOMA PROGRAMMES ARE OFFERED IN THE FACULTY:
+6. THE FOLLOWING ADVANCED DIPLOMA PROGRAMMES ARE OFFERED IN THE FACULTY:

-Advanced Diploma in Studio Arts

-Advanced Diploma in Design Technology

-Advanced Diploma in Language Practice

-Advanced Diploma in Media Studies
+Advanced Diploma in Studio Art Advanced Diploma in Design Technology Advanced Diploma in Language Practice Advanced Diploma in Media Studies

-9. THE FOLLOWING POSTGRADUATE CERTIFICATE PROGRAMME IS OFFERED IN THE FACULTY:
+7. THE FOLLOWING POSTGRADUATE CERTIFICATE PROGRAMME IS OFFERED IN THE FACULTY: